JetBrains/kotlin-web-site/docs/topics/native/native-improving-compilation-time.md

   Release is highly optimized, and this takes a lot of time: compilation of release binaries takes an order of magnitude more time than debug binaries.
 In a typical development cycle, all the optimizations might be unnecessary.
 So, if your development cycle uses a task with "Release" in its name, consider replacing it with "Debug".
-Similarly, instead of running `assembleXCFramework`, you can run `assembleXcfDebugXCFramework`, for example.
+Similarly, instead of running `assembleXCFramework`, you can run `assembleSharedDebugXCFramework`, for example.
   > Release binaries are built with `linkRelease*` Gradle tasks.
 You can check for their presence in the build log,
   > or using a [Gradle build scan](https://docs.gradle.org/current/userguide/build_scans.html) by running Gradle
   > with `--scan` flag.